Anglo American to buy Oppenheimers out of De Beers

 Analysts at Liberum said they estimated the cash acquisition, which will not require new financing, would be 7.5-8.0 percent EPS accretive for Anglo over the next 3 years.

 "We think this deal will be taken positively.
-Shareholders have been clamouring in recent years for Anglo to either increase its stake in De Beers or to IPO its stake," they said.
+Shareholders have been clamoring in recent years for Anglo to either increase its stake in De Beers or to IPO its stake," they said.

 Carroll said a listing was not currently on the cards.